BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 Questions for the Owner of BC Land for Sale

 While these situations are concerning, it’s very possible that water simply has not been located—irrespective of the number of past drills.
-There could be plenty of water on the property, it was not struck.
+The property may have plenty of water, but it remains to be located.

 Note: When drilling a well in British Columbia, always use a certified well driller with a proven reputation for finding water.